clyze/build-tools/README.md

   "appcompat-v7" ], [ "com.android.support", "recyclerview-v7" ] ]`).

 ## Replay the post ##

-When invoking the plugin with the ```cachePost``` option set to true, the ```analyze``` task will report a directory containing the post state.
-You can then trigger a replay of posting this state with the following command:
+When invoking the plugin with the ```cachePost``` option set to true, the bundling task will report a directory containing the post state.
+You can then trigger a replay of posting this state with the following
+command:

 ```
 ./gradlew replay --fromDir [path-to-dir]